Styling Series: How to Choose Cushion Colours

 Look Two: Embrace Tonal Colours

 If you're a fan of subtlety and gentle layering, styling with tonal shades is for you.
-For this look, we’re focusing on colours that complement the base of our quilt cover, rather than the smaller details.
+For this look, we’re focusing on colours that complement the light blue base of our quilt cover.

 Look Three: Combine Cool & Warm